IIIF/api/source/api/presentation/3.0/index.md

 ## 6. HTTP Requests and Responses

 This section describes the _RECOMMENDED_ request and response interactions for the API.
 The REST and simple HATEOAS approach is followed where an interaction will retrieve a description of the resource, and additional calls may be made by following links obtained from within the description.
 All of the requests use the HTTP GET method; creation and update of resources is not covered by this specification.
+It is _RECOMMENDED_ that implementations also support HTTP HEAD requests.

 ### 6.1.
 URI Recommendations